Hurry! New MacBook Pro with M1 gets shocking price drop in Black Friday deal

 MacBook Pro with M1: was $1,299 now $1,249 @ Amazon

+You can also buy the MacBook Pro with M1 at B&H Photo Video for the same price in case it sells out at Amazon.
+View Deal

-The best laptop money can buy, the new MacBook Pro with M1 scored a rare 5-star rating from us.
+The best laptop money can buy, the new MacBook Pro with M1 scored a rare 5-star rating and Editor's Choice award from us.

 In our MacBook Pro with M1 review, we marveled at the new M1 chip, which brings unrivaled performance and battery life to Apple's latest laptops.
 The proof?
 We had 50 tabs open in Google Chrome with some running Tweetdeck, Slack, YouTube, Tidal, Gmail, Google Sheets and Twitch, and the MacBook Pro just chugged along with no signs of lag or hang time.